-At a security conference this week, researchers complained about MITRE’s handling of new vulnerabilities and the difficulties of getting a CVE assigned.
+At a security conference this week, researchers complained about the CVE backlog at MITRE, related to the organization’s handling of new vulnerabilities, and the difficulties of getting a CVE assigned.

-The common vulnerabilities and exposures (CVE) system is run by the US MITRE Corporation and funded by the US Department of Homeland Security (DHS).
+The Common Vulnerabilities and Exposures (CVE) system is run by the U.S. MITRE Corporation and funded by the U.S. Department of Homeland Security (DHS).
 Researchers at AusCERT point to a 2015 leadership change at MITRE.
-That and a transition from manual to email-based bug triage system has left the current system overwhelmed.
+That and a transition from a manual bug triage system to an email-based one have left the current system overwhelmed.

 “I am going to give every vulnerability that I have found a website, name, and a logo,” Jorm told AusCERT today.
 “I have begun with Rocket Overloaded Flags Liability (ROFL) and PHWNED.”